mikeplis/mplis.github.io/_drafts/dynasty-retrospective-rdfl-rebuild.md

 **3.05 - Ka'Deem Carey**

-"I was considering him at 2.07 so I'll happily scoop him up here.".
+"I was considering him at 2.07 so I'll happily scoop him up here".
 I was pretty stoked to see Carey fall to this spot.
 This was another pick I made with my eye a few years down the road and I was content to stash Carey until Forte was out of the way.

 **4.07 - C.J.
 Fiedorowicz**